Teen stabbed to death in Sebastopol

-SEBASTOPOL, Calif. --A 19-year-old man was stabbed to death in Sebastopol Saturday afternoon and police are searching for a suspect who fled the scene, police reported.
+SEBASTOPOL, Calif. --A 19-year-old man was stabbed to death in Sebastopol Saturday afternoon and a suspect who fled the scene has been arrested, police reported.

+Anthony Ibach arrested in San Rafael re Sebastopol homicide.
+Detectives working hard.
+More info tomorrow.— Sonoma Sheriff (@sonomasheriff) April 22, 2018

 Officers responded to the stabbing at about 12:30 p.m. in a parking lot on Bodega Avenue near West Hills Circle.